 - What steps do I need to take to ensure compliance with the new pre-market requirements for therapeutic smoking cessation products?

-- Can I continue to supply disposable smoking cessation products to patients if they were imported before 1 January 2024?
+- Can I continue to supply smoking cessation products to patients if they were imported before 1 July 2025?

-- How will the banning of non-therapeutic product imports from 1 March 2024 impact my practice as a pharmacist?
+- How will the banning of non-therapeutic product imports impact my practice as a pharmacist?

 - How will the new regulations affect my medical practice when patients seek prescriptions to ensure compliance with the updated smoking cessation laws?